 And as Tom Keymer writes in Jane Austen: Writing, Society, Politics, “It has become a novel about offstage episodes and unspoken themes; global rather than domestic.”

 Some scholars possess the ability to interpret the emotional colouring of the "dead silence" passage, yet they arrive at different interpretations.
 For one author, it’s “Fanny's timid question in Mansfield Park,” for another, it’s “Fanny Price's outburst about the treatment of slaves,” for another, Fanny "bravely makes her abolitionist sympathies clear."
 Another says Fanny expresses her "amazement" about the family's dead silence.
 Another claims: "Fanny boldly raises the issue with her uncle because she sees parallels between her own situation as a poor relation and that of his slaves.
 Sir Thomas’s “dead silence,” as well as that of his complacent family, shows up their moral blankness, not [Austen's]."
+An op-ed in the Washington Post describes the silence by claiming "Austen bluntly addresses enslavement.
+The good-guy hero Edmund Bertram wants the pure-hearted heroine Fanny Price to ask more questions about the slave trade and its pains, but she grows quiet, fretting about what others think."

 Others have explained the Bertrams' silence as “ambivalence,” “guilt,” or resentment that Fanny would pick such as “ill-chosen topic” that is “too close to the bone.”
 Some examples: